KonduitAI/deeplearning4j-examples-refactor/samediff-examples/README.md

-This project contains a set of examples that demonstrate use of the SameDiff API which is part of the Eclipse ND4J library.
+This project contains a set of examples that demonstrate the use of SameDiff API.
+SameDiff is an automatic differentiation computation graph engine which is part of the Eclipse ND4J library.
+It supports static (ala Tensorflow) and dynamic (ala Tensorflow eager/PyTorch) style graph execution.
+It also supports importing Tensorflow .pb (protobuf) models, as well as some support for ONNX models.
+Examples of importing TF models can be found here <TODO:link>

-Neural Networks can also be build using the MultiLayerNetwork and ComputationalGraph APIs as noted here <TODO: link to dl4j-examples>.
-SameDiff (part of the ND4J library) is a more fine grained API that give users more flexibility along with auto differentiation capabilities.
+It is to be noted that neural networks can also be build using the higher level MultiLayerNetwork and ComputationalGraph DL4J APIs as noted here <TODO: link to dl4j-examples>.

 The examples in this project and what they demonstrate are briefly described below.
 This is also the recommended order to explore them in.
 #### Basics